MaxLap/activerecord_where_assoc/README.md

 Post.where_assoc_exists([:comments, :author, :address], "addresses.country = posts.database_country")
 ```

-While doing the same thing, with less associations between `address` and `posts` would not have issues.
+Doing the same thing but with less associations between `address` and `posts` would not be an issue.

 ### The opposite of multiple nested EXISTS...

-... is a single NOT EXISTS with then nested ones still using EXISTS.
+... is a single `NOT EXISTS` with then nested ones still using `EXISTS`.

-All the methods always chain nested associations using an EXISTS when they have to go through multiple hoops.
-Only the outer-most, or first, association will have a NOT EXISTS when using `#where_assoc_not_exists` or a COUNT when using `#where_assoc_count`.
+All the methods always chain nested associations using an `EXISTS` when they have to go through multiple hoops.
+Only the outer-most, or first, association will have a `NOT EXISTS` when using `#where_assoc_not_exists` or a `COUNT` when using `#where_assoc_count`.
 This is the logical way of doing it.

 ### Using `#from` in scope

-If you want to use a scope / condition which uses `#from`, then you need to use the [:never_alias_limit](#never_alias_limit) option to avoid `#where_assoc_*" being overwritten by your scope and getting a weird exception / wrong result.
+If you want to use a scope / condition which uses `#from`, then you need to use the [:never_alias_limit](#never_alias_limit) option to avoid `#where_assoc_*` being overwritten by your scope and getting a weird exception / wrong result.

 ## Known issues/limitations

 ### MySQL is terrible
-On MySQL databases, it is not possible to use has_one associations and associations with a scope that apply either a limit or an offset.
+On MySQL databases, it is not possible to use `has_one` associations and associations with a scope that apply either a limit or an offset.

-I do not know of a way to do a SQL query that can deal with all the specifics of has_one for MySQL.
-If you have one, then you may suggest it in an issue/pull request.
+I do not know of a way to do a SQL query that can deal with all the specifics of `has_one` for MySQL.
+If you have one, then please suggest it in an issue/pull request.

 In order to work around this, you must use the [ignore_limit](#ignore_limit) option.
 The behavior is less correct, but better than being unable to use the gem.

 ### has_* :through vs limit/offset
 For `has_many` and `has_one` with the `:through` option, `#limit` and `#offset` are ignored.
 Note that `#limit` and `#offset` of the `:source` and of the `:through` side are applied correctly.

-This is the opposite of what ActiveRecord does when you fetch the result of such an association.
-ActiveRecord will ignore the limits of the part `:source` and of the `:through` and only use the one of the `has_* :through`.
+This is the opposite of what `ActiveRecord` does when you fetch the result of such an association. `ActiveRecord` will ignore the limits of the part `:source` and of the `:through` and only use the one of the `has_* :through`.

 It is pretty complicated to support `#limit` and `#offset` of the `has_* :through` and would require quite a bit of refactoring.
 PR welcome

 Note that the support of `#limit` and `#offset` for the `:source` and `:through` parts is a feature.
-I consider ActiveRecord wrong for not handling them correctly.
+I consider `ActiveRecord` wrong for not handling them correctly.

 ## Development